Registrar (Hong Kong)

-The Registrar, more specifically the Registrar of the Court of Final Appeal, is appointed by the Chief Executive of Hong Kong to assist in the work of the Court of Final Appeal.
-The Registrar may also be allowed to hold a concurrent judicial role, such as being a judge, in the lower courts.
+Registrars are judicial officers appointed by the Chief Executive of Hong Kong to assist in the work of Hong Kong's various courts, including the Court of Final Appeal, the High Court, and the District Court.
+Registrars may also hold a concurrent judicial role, such as being a judge, in a lower court.

+The title of Registrar-General was also previously in use in the executive branch until 1993, as the name of the government official in charge of the registries for lands, companies, marriages, bankruptcies, and more.
+Before the creation of the post in 1949, some of these duties were carried out by the registrar of the Supreme Court.
+The head of each registry is today known as a registrar.

-Duties of the Registrar
+Registrar of the Court of Final Appeal

+Duties

 The Registrar will consider each leave application (applying to appear in front of the Court of Final Appeal) has any reasonable grounds for arguing an appeal.
 If an appeal is considered arguable, it will appear before an Appeal Committee, who will then make a final decision.
 If the Registrar determines there is no grounds for an appeal, a "Rule 7 Summons" will be issued, in which the applicant is invited to show on paper why the Appeals Committee should hear their appeal.

 The Registrar also helps with listing cases and liaising with the non-permanent judges from both Hong Kong and other common law jurisdictions on sitting in appeal cases.